defjef1979/ethereum-workshop/README.md

 providing the address of your faucet contract.
 The master will try to withdraw Ether.
 If it works, one more chocolate token for you.

-Important!
-If you change the code of your contract, don't forget to remove the old deployed contract and recompile and redeploy your contract.
+:warning: If you change the code of your contract, don't forget to remove the old deployed contract and recompile and redeploy your contract.

-Important!
-Don't forget to send Ether to your newly deployed faucet contract.
+:warning: Don't forget to send Ether to your newly deployed faucet contract.

 Hints:
 * `msg.sender` is the address of the callee of the function.